angelbn01/DjangoPracticeFinal/README.md

 # Test a client user
 So as to test clients user, you can use this creadentials at the login page:

 admin: user

 password: geiade2022

-When you log to the page with a client user credentials, you can see/edit their old routes already created by him and create new routes.
+When you log into the webiste with a client user credentials, you can see/edit their old routes already created by him and create new routes.

 # Heroku